google/gsocguides/pages/student/13-working_with_your_mentor.md

 **Why is my mentor so mean?**

 Remember that everyone has different communication styles and you might both be communicating in a second language.
 Providing project critique is part of a mentor's job.
-That being said, if you feel like your mentor is being unduly harsh and it is effecting your project success the best approach is to talk with your mentor about his communication style in a non-confrontational manner.
+That being said, if you feel like your mentor is being unduly harsh and it is affecting your project success the best approach is to talk with your mentor about his communication style in a non-confrontational manner.
 If you still feel like your mentor is being unduly harsh -- after your conversation -- talk to your org admin.

 **Why is my mentor so friendly?**